NoharGurrala/CMPE-283-Assignment_3/README.md

 <br />

-For CPUID leaf node %eax=0x4FFFFFFC:
+ For CPUID leaf node %eax=0x4FFFFFFE:

- -	Return the total number of exits (all types) in %eax
+ -	Return the number of exits for the exit number provided (on input) in %ecx

+	-	This value should be returned in %eax

-For CPUID leaf node %eax=0x4FFFFFFD:
+For CPUID leaf node %eax=0x4FFFFFFF:

+ -	Return the time spent processing the exit number provided (on input) in %ecx

- -	Return the high 32 bits of the total time spent processing all exits in %ebx
+	-	Return the high 32 bits of the total time spent for that exit in %ebx

- -	Return the low 32 bits of the total time spent processing all exits in %ecx
+	-	Return the low 32 bits of the total time spent for that exit in %ecx

- -	%ebx and %ecx return values are measured in processor cycles, across all VCPUs

 <br />

 ## 2. The steps used to complete the assignment.